 Transfer of Eligible Collateral to the Backup Clearing Member

-On the day prior to the registration of the Relevant Client Cleared Transactions and the Ported Collateral in the CCM Client Account Structure of the Backup Clearing Member, in accordance with the CDS Client Clearing DMP, LCH SA will update its books and records so that the Eligible Collateral recorded in the LCH Client Securities Account is recorded as Eligible Collateral which has been transferred with full title by the Backup Clearing Member to be recorded in the relevant CCM Client Collateral Account(s) of the Backup Clearing Member.
+On the day prior to the registration of the Relevant Client Cleared Transactions and the Ported Collateral in the CCM Client Account Structure of the Backup Clearing Member, in accordance with the CDS Client Clearing DMP, LCH SA will update its books and records so that the Eligible Collateral recorded in the LCH Client Securities Account is recorded as Eligible Collateral which has been transferred with full title on a bilateral basis by the Backup Clearing Member to be recorded in the relevant CCM Client Collateral Account(s) of the Backup Clearing Member.

 Once the books and records update has been processed, the relevant Eligible Collateral will form part of the CCM Margin Balance for the relevant CCM Client Margin Account of the Backup Clearing Member to be taken into account for the purposes of the Morning Call on the next following Business Day.
-If the Backup Clearing Member wishes that such Eligible Collateral be transferred to its relevant Client Pledged Account, it shall follow the process to substitute the Eligible Collateral for Pledged Eligible Collateral as set out in Paragraph 3.10(c) and 3.15(a) of this Section 3.
+If the Backup Clearing Member wishes that such Eligible Collateral be transferred to its relevant Client Pledged Account, it shall follow the process to substitute the Eligible Collateral for Pledged Eligible Collateral as set out in Paragraph 3.10.1(c) and 3.15(a) of this Section 3.